 Always include instructions when:

-- It's a multiple choice question (respondents need to know they can select several)
+- The question is multiple choice (respondents need to know they can select several)

 - The question format might be ambiguous